slsfi/digital-edition-cms-vincent/README.md

 # Vincent – CMS for the SLS Digital Edition Platform

-»Vincent» is the frontend of the content management system for the SLS Digital Edition Platform.
+»Vincent» is the frontend of the content management system for the SLS Digital Edition Platform, named after the bold and efficacious protagonist in one of [Zacharias Topelius short stories](https://topelius.sls.fi/sv/collection/211/text/20211).
 It allows editors to manage information about publications and facsimiles in the digital edition database, and to upload facsimile images to the backend.
 It relies on the [SLS Digital Edition API][digital_edition_api].

 The app is built on [Angular][angular] and uses [Angular Material][material] web components.
 It was originally generated with [Angular CLI][angular_cli] version 18.2.6.